chadfawcett/mailhound/README.md

 # NodeMailForm

-NodeMailForm is a simple server side script for receiving form posts and emailing the form values linked to a secret key.
+NodeMailForm is a simple server side script for receiving form posts and emailing the form values to an email address linked to a secret key.

 ## Installation